Reduced model reconstruction method for stable positive network systems: Problem Setting

 Because Problem 1' is a non-convex optimization problem, we develop an algorithm for finding a stationary point to Problem 1' instead of a global minimizer.
 Here, a stationary point to Problem 1' is $(A^*_r, B^*_r, C^*_r) \in {\bb R}^{r\times r}\times {\bb R}^{r\times m}\times {\bb R}^{p\times r}$ satisfying

 where $\partial h(A_r,B_r,C_r)$ denotes the limiting subdifferential of $h$ at $(A_r, B_r, C_r)$.
-For the detail explanation of the limiting subdifferential, see \cite{li2020understanding}.
+For the {detailed} explanation of the limiting subdifferential, see \cite{li2020understanding}.

 \begin{remark} The feasible set of Problem 1 is included in that of Problem 0.
 However, a stationary point to Problem 1 may be better than Problem 0 in the sense of the $H^2$ norm.
 This is because the objective function is non-convex.
-That is, stationary points which we can obtain for Problems 0 and 1 are highly dependent on an initial point $(A_r^{(0)}, B_r^{(0)}, C_r^{(0)})$. \end{remark}
+That is, stationary points that we can obtain for Problems 0 and 1 are highly dependent on an initial point $(A_r^{(0)}, B_r^{(0)}, C_r^{(0)})$.
+In Section \ref{Sec6}, we demonstrate this fact. \end{remark}